jsikri94/fosdem-2021-content/how_it_works.md

 draft: true
 ---

+# How It Works

-# Data Structure: Key-Value Tuples
+## Data Structure: Key-Value Tuples

 The fundamental core data structure provided by YottaDB is key-value tuples.